LuciferJack/python-mysql-pool/README.rst

 Desc
 -------------
+python practical mysql pool desc:
 This package contains a pure-python mysql connector library.
 The goal of PyMysqlPool is to be a  mysql pool and motivation from=>[lost connection to MySQL server during query]  base on mysql-connector .

-python practical mysql pool :
+feature
   * easy to use!.
   * support 【fixed 、dynamic pool】.
   * manage 【fail/lost connection】.
-  * Now use in baidu poi off-line calculation.

 Requirements
 -------------